Reg Lindsay: Television programs

+Business ventures

 Upon return to Sydney in 1968, with his wife Heather, he established a business, Reg Lindsay's Country Store, to sell "records, clothing and musical instruments."
 Heather described, "It's surprising how many of the young people like to wear this gear-particularly the hand-carved leatherwork.
 The young surfies like the fringed jackets-they're fantastic sellers-and the girls go for the cotton jackets to wear over bathers to the beach."
 A second store soon followed, both were sold off ten years later.

 Later career

-Reg Lindsay was best known for his single, "Armstrong" (March 1971), a tribute to the historic 1969 moon landing by American astronauts, particularly Neil Armstrong.
+Lindsay was best known for his single, "Armstrong" (March 1971), a tribute to the historic 1969 Moon landing by American astronauts, particularly Neil Armstrong.
 It peaked at No. 6 on the Go-Set National Top 60 and remained in the charts for 16 weeks.
 It is included in a time capsule at the Johnson Space Center in Houston, Texas.
 The song is written and was recorded by John Stewart, an ex-member of the Kingston Trio.
 It is Lindsay's first major hit, reaching No. 8 on the Australian Singles Chart in 1971.

 His other popular singles from the 1970s are "July You're a Woman" (1973), "Silence on the Line" (1977) and "Empty Arms Hotel" 1979).
 In January 1974 he won a Golden Guitar trophy at the Country Music Awards of Australia for Best Male Vocal with "July You're a Woman".
 He won the same category in 1978 for "Silence on the Line".
 A third trophy for "Empty Arms Hotel" was awarded in that category in 1980.

-The Country and Western Hour had finished in 1972 and was followed in late 1977 by his own TV program, Reg Lindsay's Country Homestead, on Brisbane's channel 9, which ran for four years until 1982.
+The Country and Western Hour had finished in 1972 and was followed in late 1977 by his own TV program, Reg Lindsay's Country Homestead, on Brisbane's Channel 9, which ran for four years until 1982.
 Reg Lindsay's Country Homestead also won two state-based Logie Awards for Queensland's Most Popular Show in 1978 and 1979.

 Lindsay supported charities and appeared on TV telethons to raise money for various community organizations.
-Some of his performances were issued on a DVD video album, Reg Lindsay : live across Australia 1979-1994, in 2015 via Umbrella Entertainment.
+Some of his performances were issued on a DVD video album, Reg Lindsay – live across Australia 1979–1994, in 2015 via Umbrella Entertainment.
 In a music career of over 50 years he wrote more than 500 songs and hosted various TV shows.
 He recorded over 65 albums and 250 singles.